shizacat/sh-helm-vault/README.md

 key1: VAULT:helm1/test.key1
 key2: VAULT:/helm2/test.key2
 ```
 This mean that key1 will be storing into base_path/helm1/test (key1) and key2 into /helm2/test (key2).
 Where is helm2 is root path enabled via secrets enable.
 For example:

 ```
 vault secrets enable  -path=helm2 kv-v2
 ```

 To override default value of template path pattern use **SECRET_TEMPLATE** variable.
-By default this value is VAULT: .
+By default this value is 'VAULT:'.
 This is mean that all keys with values like VAULT:something will be stored inside vault.

 ### Wrapper Examples